 Add the following at the end of clause 2:

 Annex O specifies the low-overhead image file format suitable for small and simple images used in specific use cases.
 In this format, the top-level MetaBox and MediaDataBox are replaced by a MinimizedImageBox to reduce the overhead relative to the structure-data describing the image or metadata payloads, while logically representing the contents of the MetaBox and MediaDataBox.
 Annex O also specifies the requirements and brands for this format, as well as the procedure for expanding it to the regular Image File Format.

+Add the following new definition in subclause 3.1:

+3.1.XX tiled image item

+An image item constructed using uniform tiled subregions, allowing direct access to individual tiles.

 Add the following NOTE after the paragraph "Images can be stored as items using the support for untimed data storage, called the MetaBox for historical reasons, in the ISO base media file format.
 A file may contain any number of image items." in clause 6.1: